 Vanessa’s non-fiction has appeared in Monday Magazine and her poetry has been published in The Quilliad, Quill’s Canadian Poetry Magazine and Island Writer Magazine.
 She has a Bachelor of Arts with a major in English from the University of Victoria.
 Trappings is her second novel, another work of historical fiction.
 A story of first love, second chances, and family secrets, it’s set in Victoria during the collapse of the Cariboo gold rush.

 Beyond her love of the written word, she finds inspiration in music and dance and teaches Argentine tango.
 Born in England, Vanessa Winn has lived in Victoria, BC, for much of her life.
 Drop by her website to learn more about Vanessa and her writing.
+You can also read my interview with Vanessa about her books and writing.

 Vanessa gives a brief introduction to Kate Wallace, Point Ellice House and some of the questions in Trappings in a reading held at Kate’s former living room.
 Today, Point Ellice House is a national historic site open to the public (which we never managed to visit while we lived there, somehow—I’ll have to remedy that next summer!).